louib/fpm/README.md

 * Development workspace management, based on `flatpak-builder`.
 * Module management, based on an internal database of available Flatpak modules.

+## Database
+The fpm database is also tracked using git and can be found at https://github.com/louib/fpm-db/

 ## License
 MIT